waiyanphyoeoo/Secure-SSH-Access-and-User-Setup-on-Ubuntu-Server/README.md

 ---

 ## 📖 Introduction
 This guide provides step-by-step instructions for configuring **secure SSH access** to an Ubuntu server using a `.pem` key.
-It includes setting up a new user (`devops`), configuring SSH permissions, and enabling public key authentication.
+It includes setting up a new user (`ubuntu_user`), configuring SSH permissions, and enabling public key authentication.

 ---